webexone/digital/_pages/Lab_Info.md

 3. You have to use the admin account (with Administrator privileges) for access to Control Hub and Administration portal.

-4. Please follow the labs in the same order as they are provided.

 ### Users